alexgomesnet3/vuejs-http-axios/README.md

 ### HTTP with VueJS, Axios and Firebase - Udemy COD3R - More Concepts of the Vue.js HTTP Verbs:

 <h2 align="center">
-  Simple Project HTTP with VueJS - Udemy Courses
+  Simple Project HTTP with VueJS - Udemy
 </h2>

 <p align="center">